 Attrition Indicate where provided: section/figure legend N/A Describe whether exclusion criteria were pre-established.
 Report if sample or data points were omitted from analysis.
 If yes, report if this was due to attrition or intentional exclusion and provide justification.
-All data generated or analyzed are included in the figures.
-No data are excluded.
+We excluded the first 3 volumes of each imaging run.
+Beyond that, no sample or data points (e.g., imaging and behavioral runs) were omitted from analysis for any of the 24 participants.